 Formerly known as LSDAS Reports, CAS Reports include unofficial transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.

 The Law School Admission Test is required of all applicants to the law school.
 The test is administered four times a year - February, June, October, and December.
-For Fall 2012 applicants, we will only take into consideration LSAT scores from the June 2007 administration and later.
-Multiple LSAT scores will be averaged; however, in the case of widely disparate scores you may attach an addendum explaining the reason for the differential and requesting that we only take into consideration the high score.
+For Fall 2014 applicants, we will only take into consideration LSAT scores from the June 2009 administration and later.
+Multiple LSAT scores will be averaged; however, in the case of widely disparate scores you are required to attach an addendum explaining the reason for the differential.

 The personal statement should be 2-3 pages in length, double spaced, using no smaller than 10 point font.
 The personal statement must be the original work of the applicant.